pollfish/docs/android/google-play.md

 }
 ```

-> **Note:** If you cannot see surveys even in developer mode, please do check your logs to see if this is related your current version of Google Play Services

-since Google Play Services 16.* you can use the following packages:
+If you are using Google Play Services 16.+ you can use the following packages:

 ```java
 dependencies {